 I am often asked about Diffblue’s “AI for Code”.
 To explain it properly, we first need to start with AI.
 Artificial Intelligence (AI) is an area of computer science that is popular in the press and the technology industry but is often misunderstood.

 Inductive reasoning attempts to infer an answer from a set of data points.
 This is very similar to how humans often make decisions, either with incomplete knowledge or when the answer is likely but perhaps not always true.
-A computer might reason that rain follows thunder, lightning, and clouds.
-Although I’m sure meteorologists would tell us that this is typically but not always the case.
+A computer might reason that rain follows thunder, lightning, and clouds, but I’m sure meteorologists would tell us that this is typically—but not always—the case.
 For this type of reasoning, it is popular to use a variety of machine learning algorithms, employing things like predictive analytics and unsupervised learning to test and train datasets and to infer a result based on data.
 While popular and quite useful, machine learning is not the only type of AI used in the real world today.

 This is reasoning that arrives at a definitive and absolute conclusion.
 This process is not based on a correlation, regardless of statistical significance.
 For example, if we are considering the English alphabet, we know for certain that C always follows B. Our team at Oxford and Diffblue have done important work in the area of deductive reasoning about code bases in order to help software developers be more productive.

-So is AI a discipline to approximate human-like decisions?
+So should AI approximate human-like decisions?
 If so, is it all about inductive reasoning?